risevest/octonet/docs/Authentication.md

 // redis.config.ts

 import IORedis from "ioredis";
-import Log from "./logger";
+import Logger from "./logger";

 const redis_url = "redis://localhost:6379"; // read this from your .env file
 const Redis = new IORedis(redis_url);

 Redis.on("error", err => {
-  Log.internalError(err, "An error occured with the Redis client.");
+  Logger.error(err, "An error occured with the Redis client.");
 });

 export default Redis;